ads

 Government Response and Gun Law Debate

-Prime Minister Albanese has vowed to:
+PM Albanese has promised to:

-• Strengthen gun laws
+• · Strengthen gun laws

-• Improve event security
+• · Improve event security

-• Enhance intelligence-sharing mechanisms
+• · Enhance intelligence-sharing mechanisms

 Impact on Australia’s Jewish Community